joe-mcdonald/turbovets-challenge/README.md

 # TurboVets Flutter Challenge
+This is a messaging app with an embedded internal tools dashboard.
+It has a native messaging interface built in Flutter and an embedded Angular (with TailwindCSS styling) dashboard displayed via WebView from within the Flutter app interface.
+The dashboard has a ticket status tracker, a knowledgebase editor (markdown editor) and a live log console.

 ## Angular Server
 The Angular Server that hosts the internal tools dashboard can be run with this command: